 And then you have the simple issue of wall space.

-So Lower Belvedere’s Colossal exhibition offers a rare opportunity: a chance to see some powerful large-format paintings from the Belvedere collection.
+So Lower Belvedere’s Colossal exhibition offers a rare opportunity: a chance to see some rather powerful large-format paintings from the Belvedere collection.

 (Tina Blau, Spring in the Prater, 1882; press photo courtesy of and © Johannes Stoll / Belvedere, Wien)

-The largest is by Hans Makart (who gets an entire room to his monumental history paintings).
-Makart’s 1872/1873 Venice pays tribute to Caterina Cornaro is over 10m long and covers an area of around 42.4m2 or over six full-sized snooker tables.
+Makart gets an entire room to his monumental history paintings, with the Cornaro work over 10m long and covering an area of around 42.4m2 (equivalent to several full-sized snooker tables).

-On the modern front, more abstract approaches in large format gain a particular stark power.
-Enjoy works by some modern Austrian greats like Herbert Brandl, Jakob Gasteiger, Hubert Schiebl and Hermann Nitsch.
+On the modern day front, abstract approaches in large format gain a stark power.
+Enjoy works by some modern Austrian greats like the aforementioned Herbert Brandl, Jakob Gasteiger, Hubert Scheibl and Hermann Nitsch.
+The latter’s 1983 work comes closest to Makart-like dimensions at almost 6m in length.

 Dates, tickets & tips

-Browse the large format paintings from June 22nd to August 27th, 2022.
+Browse the large format paintings from June 22nd to August 27th, 2023.
 A valid entrance ticket for or from Lower Belvedere includes the exhibition.

 By definition, you won’t find many works of similar size elsewhere in Vienna.
-Though the picture galleries in the Kunsthistorisches Museum (KHM) have a few by Old Masters.
+Though the picture galleries in the Kunsthistorisches Museum (KHM) have a few by the Old Masters.

 Sadly, museums don’t let you sort their digital database by physical dimensions.
 But two paintings at the KHM stick in my mind: